 Treatment 1 and 2 discharges are based on releases from the low level outlet gates (LLOG) at Coquitlam Dam.
 The LLOG releases for Treatment 2 were categorized as either targeted or minimum discharge.
-Releases are based on targeted levels other than during periods of limited reservoir capacity or inflows based on a set of rules set out in the Water Use Plan.
+Releases are based on targeted levels and a set of rules set out in the Water Use Plan, with the exception of periods of limited reservoir capacity or inflows.
 Generally, targeted releases were higher throughout the year compared with Treatment 1 with the exception of June and July, which were lowered slightly (Table 1.1).
 Minimum release levels were still higher than Treatment 1 minimums for October to February but similar to Treatment 1 levels for March to September.